New murder charge announced against suspected Toronto serial killer

 McArthur had some sort of relationship with each of his victims, some of which were sexual, Toronto Police spokeswoman Meaghan Gray said earlier this month.

-At a vigil last week, Soofia Mahmood of the LGBTQ group 519 Center said, "This is, of course, a terrible tragedy, but not the first time the LGBTQ [community] has lost lives and members of the community have been missing."
+At a vigil last week, Soofia Mahmood of the LGBTQ group 519 Center, said, "This is, of course, a terrible tragedy, but not the first time the LGBTQ [community] has lost lives and members of the community have been missing."

 "The community has been victim to systemic abuse over the years, particularly people of color in our community.
 There is need to expect and demand accountability, from police and other groups who stereotype members of the community," Mahood said.
 "But now, there is a need for solidarity in the community.
 We need to come together to celebrate the community and heal together."